phillipsshane94/phillipsshane94.github.io/index.md

 # Welcome to phillipsshane94's GitHub Pages

-Here are some various projects that I've done; the backend api is much more recent than any of the frontend projects.
+Here are some various projects that I've done and a direct link to my github.

 [Direct Github Link](https://github.com/phillipsshane94)